sudha098/openshift/README.md

 Welcome to the **OpenShift Complete Learning Repository**.
 This repository contains a structured, end-to-end curriculum that covers everything from OpenShift basics to enterprise security, CI/CD, Operators, and advanced deployment strategies.

-This README provides a clean **course index** with links to each lesson file so learners can navigate easily.
+This README provides a clean **course index** with links to each lesson file so learners can navigate easily..

 ---